missionmike/data-garden/README.md

-# Data Salad 🥗
+# Data Garden 🌱🍄🌼

-Mixed data structure practice and whatnot, served up with algorithms on the side.
+Mixed data structure practice and whatnot, with a side of algorithms.

 This is my garden of sorts.
 Experiments and fun.
 And the not-so-fun, but necessary.

+Uses Parcel to bundle, and TypeScript + React to implement UI and functions.

 ## Try it out!